 Like-minded people willing to take the plunge could be in other departments, managers, supervisors, C-suite, or board members.

 It could be a game-changer in executing HR functions.
-The HR function that works on the hiring front could use insights to figure which areas to focus on in new hires.
-For example, does the organization need academically strong candidates from reputable institutes or not?
+The HR function that works on the hiring front could use insights to figure out which areas to focus on in new hires.
+For example, does the organization need candidates from reputable institutes and strong academic backgrounds or not?

 What kind of questions are we talking about?
 The kind that aligns with your business goals head-on.